Hotels in Cardiff: Where to Stay in the Welsh Capital

 What to know about hotels in Cardiff?

-What is the best area to stay in Cardiff for first-time visitors?+
+What is the best area to stay in Cardiff for sightseeing?+

-How do you get from Cardiff Airport to the city centre?+
+How do I get from Cardiff Airport to the city centre?+

-What is the average cost of a hotel in Cardiff per night?+
+What is the average nightly hotel price in Cardiff?+

-Is Cardiff Bay worth staying in or is it better as a day trip?+
+Is Cardiff Bay worth staying in, or is the city centre a better choice?+

 Plan your stay in Cardiff